kubevirt/kubevirt/docs/config.md

 The HCO is responsible for mapping a "top level" variable to the component operator's variable that express the same description.

-For example, KubeVirt exposes on it's CR `imageTag`.
+For example, KubeVirt exposes on its CR `imageTag`.
 The variable `imageTag` is the version of KubeVirt that will be deployed.
 The mapping for the HCO `Version` to KubeVirt is:
 ```